“I don’t have to go to the bank to do anything anymore. Everything I do now, I do on my phone.”

 More importantly, messages over USSD channels are not encrypted, leaving them vulnerable to being hacked.
 According to Abdulrahman Akinsanya, a FinTech expert, “This means there’s no way to obscure data entered by any subscriber, it makes it easier for an intermediary to eavesdrop and pick sensitive information for malicious intent.”

-The Central Bank of Nigeria realises this, and in September 2017, the apex bank released a regulatory framework that placed emphasis on end to end encryption when using USSD codes.
+The Central Bank of Nigeria realises this, and in September 2017, the apex bank released a regulatory framework that placed emphasis on when using USSD codes.
 End to end encryption essentially scrambles the message to prevent anyone (monitoring the network) from seeing the content of the message and stops even the companies that faciliate the transaction from interpreting it.

 And then the problem…

-However, more elementary security risks have been exposed as USSD has been exploited by thieves to defraud Nigerians.
+However, more elementary security risks have been exposed as USSD has been to defraud Nigerians.
 Thieves steal phones to gain access to sim cards, which are usually connected to bank accounts.
-Once they figure out the bank an individual uses, they generate the Bank Verification Number (BVN) and use the mobile USSD of the bank to wipe the account.
+Once they figure out the bank an individual uses, they generate the (BVN) and use the mobile USSD of the bank to wipe the account.

 “When I gain access to a user’s phone, the first thing I do is purchase a recharge card using USSD code so that I know the bank balance of the person.
 I don’t need to know the victim’s phone password or USSD pin to empty such a person’s account,” explains Oluwatobi, one of the perpetrators apprehended by the Ogun Police Force last year, as he tried to empty bank accounts using USSD codes.